An economist is an expert who studies the relationship between a society's resources and it's production or output.

 Entry-level roles are often at associate or analyst level, with progression to forecaster or modeller after four to five years.
 Job titles might include 'Economist', 'Economic Researcher', 'Associate Economist' or 'Analyst'.

 If you're particularly interested in statistical and mathematical analysis, the role of Econometrician might suit you.
-Visit the Supply Curve job board to investigate.

 Finding a job